Big quantum cohomology of even dimensional intersections of two quadrics: Enumerative geometry on even dimensional intersections of two quadrics

-Perfectionists should be willing to solve this, somewhat good-looking, system of 28 linear equations in 35 unknowns, with $\lambda_0,\dots,\lambda_6$ as indeterminates.
-I did not manage to achieve this either by my human mind or by symbolic computation softwares.
-In the next section we choose concrete parameters $\lambda_i$ and solve the corresponding curve counting problem.
+Perfectionists should be willing to solve this good-looking system of 28 linear equations in 35 unknowns, with $\lambda_0,\dots,\lambda_6$ as indeterminates.
+I did not manage to achieve this.
+In the next section we choose a specific 7-tuple of parameters $\lambda_i$ and solve the corresponding curve counting problem.
+This is sufficient for computing the Gromov-Witten invariant (\ref{eq-enumerativeCorrelator-Dim4}).